TimothyGu/alac/README.md

 about the building system, feel free to open a new  pull request or an issue.

+## Versioning scheme

+(upstream_major).(upstream_minor)r(upstream_revision)+tg(my_release_number)

+The upstream major and minor are both 0 because Apple never made a release.
+The upstream revision is 4 because the SVN revision I pulled out from is 4.
+My release number is of course my release number. "tg" is my initials.

 ## Authors

 * debian/&#42;, Makefile.am, &#42;/Makefile.am, alac.pc.in,